 Meal-planning is not only an awesome way to make yourself more productive but it’s also a great way to save money.

-Many cities and towns have free activities happening on weekends and in the Spring or Summer might have a movie on the lawn type of thing.
+Many cities and towns have free activities happening on weekends and in the Spring or Summer might have a movie in the park type of thing.

-Check out your local library for free events.
+Check out your local library for free events too.
 Or go to the library and borrow some DVDs and CDs (books too!) and have a home movie night.
-Also see if your local library has any online resources, like Overdrive, which lets you borrow e-books and audio-books for free (with a library card)
+Also see if your local library has any online resources, like Overdrive, which lets you borrow e-books and audio-books for free (with a library card).

 You don’t want to sit around wondering what you can do one day.
 Instead, plan ahead so everyone knows that is exactly what you’re going to do.